 - Number of unsubscribes from your list of subscribers

 Having the possibility of measuring the results of your campaigns would be foolish not to.

-Only by measuring your results will you be able to detect those aspects that can be improved and enhance what you are doing well and it works for you.
+Only by measuring your results will you detect those aspects that can be improved and enhance what you are doing well, and it works for you.

-Don’t be in a hurry with this point and spend as much time as you can on measuring your actions.
+Don’t hurry with this point, and spend as much time as you can measuring your actions.

-To finish I can only tell you that email marketing is one of the most important tools for the future of any entrepreneur/business and that is why I want to encourage you to take your email marketing campaigns seriously.
+To finish, I can only tell you that email marketing is one of the essential tools for the future of any entrepreneur/business.
+That is why I want to encourage you to take your email marketing campaigns seriously.

-If you really spend time preparing your campaigns and avoid making these email marketing mistakes that I have described, I am convinced that your shipments will be a success.
+If you spend time preparing your campaigns and avoid making these email marketing mistakes that I have described, I am convinced that your shipments will succeed.